About Van Wert County

 Criminal Records

-Van Wert County maintains a comprehensive criminal records system that includes felony, misdemeanor, traffic, and sex offender registry records.
-The Sheriff's Office and local police departments are responsible for maintaining these records.
+Van Wert County maintains a full criminal records system that includes felony, misdemeanor, traffic, and sex offender registry records.
 Residents can conduct background checks through the Ohio Bureau of Criminal Investigation, which provides access to statewide criminal history information.
 This system ensures that individuals and businesses can verify the criminal backgrounds of potential employees or tenants.

 Arrest Records

-Arrest records in Van Wert County are maintained by the Van Wert County Sheriff's Office.
+Arrest records in Van Wert County are maintained by Van Wert County Sheriff's Office.
 These records provide details about the arrest, including the date, charges, and arresting officer.
 Residents and attorneys can request arrest records through the Sheriff's Office, either in person or via written request.
-The Ohio Public Records Act governs the accessibility of these records, ensuring transparency and public access to government-held information.
+The Ohio Public Records Act governs the accessibility of these records, for public access and public access to government-held information.

 Jail & Inmate Records

-The Van Wert County Correctional Facility is the primary detention center for individuals arrested within the county.
+Van Wert County Correctional Facility is the primary detention center for people arrested within Van Wert County.
 The booking process involves photographing, fingerprinting, and documenting personal information of the arrestee.
 Inmate lookup is available through the Sheriff's Office, allowing the public to find information about current detainees.
 Visitation rules require scheduling in advance, with specific hours designated for family and attorney visits.

 • The bond and bail process follows Ohio state guidelines, where a judge sets the bail amount, and release is contingent upon payment or a bail bond service.